krivard/codalab-worksheets-wiki/Executable-Papers.md

   You can easily switch back and forth between worksheets (like `cd`):

-        cl work pliang          # Go to your home worksheet cl work magic-acl2015   # Go to the worksheet you just created
+        cl work home-pliang     # Go to your home worksheet cl work magic-acl2015   # Go to the worksheet you just created

 1. Here are some commands to orient yourself: